 Mix in a generous amount of mozzarella cheese to the pasta and sauce mixture then again over top for a gooey finish.

-Bake at 350 degrees for 15-20 minutes until heated through and cheese is bubbling.
+Once combines, add your prepared pasta to a large 13x9 inch baking dish and bake the homemade mostaccioli at 350 degrees for about 20 minutes until heated through and cheese is bubbling.

-You can use either mild or hot Italian sausage, just make sure it is not left out.
-I know with recipes the use a mixture of meats it can be tempting to pick one or the other.
+You can use either mild or hot Italian sausage, or ground pork (in a pinch) just make sure it is not left out.
+I know with recipes that use a mixture of meats it can be tempting to pick one or the other.
 Do.
 Not.
 Do.
 That.
 Here.
 The Italian sausage is what makes mostaccioli, well mostaccioli.
 The flavor the meat gives sets this pasta apart from its cousins spaghetti, and lasagna.